Bias-Aware Conformal Prediction for Metric-Based Imaging Pipelines: Background: Split CP

-This can be extend to asymmetric adjustments~\citep{linusson2014signed,romano2019conformalized,cordier2023flexible} by computing $(1-\alpha_{lo})$-th and $(1-\alpha_{hi})$-th empirical quantiles of the conformity scores, where $\alpha_{lo}$ and $\alpha_{hi}$ are lower and upper mis-coverage rates.
-In the asymmetric case, the empirical quantiles for the lower and higher mis-coverage rates $\alpha_{lo}$ and $\alpha_{hi}$ are given by $\hat \alpha_{lo}=\frac{\lfloor \alpha_{lo} (n+1)\rfloor}{n+1}$ and $\hat \alpha_{hi}=\frac{\lfloor \alpha_{hi}(n+1)\rfloor}{n+1}$.
-The proof of validity relies on applying Lem. \ref{lem:conformal} twice ~\citep{linusson2014signed,romano2019conformalized}.
-It is easy to see that when $\alpha_{lo}+\alpha_{hi}=\alpha$ the asymmetric case yields empirically larger coverage based on the finite sample adjustment.
-The reason is due to the ``rounding effect'' of the ceiling function, which tends to push the empirical quantiles toward more extreme values (larger or smaller), especially when $n$ is small.
+Proof: This is a standard result of split CP.
+See \cite{lei2018distribution,vovk2005algorithmic,tibshirani2019conformal,oliveira2024split} \end{lemma} Many non-conformity scores exist~\cite{kato2023review}, including absolute residuals ($L_1$)~\cite{papadopoulos2002inductive} and quantile-based (Conformalized Quantile Regression or CQR ~\cite{romano2019conformalized}) scores.
+Such scores can be extended to asymmetric formulations~\cite{linusson2014signed,romano2019conformalized} by computing $\alpha_{lo}$-th and $(1-\alpha_{hi})$-th empirical quantiles of the conformity scores, where $\alpha_{lo}$ and $\alpha_{hi}$ are lower and upper mis-coverage rates and the finite sample adjustment for $1-\alpha$ is $\lceil(1-\alpha)(n+1)\rceil/n$.
+It is easy to see that when $\alpha_{lo}+\alpha_{hi}=\alpha$, the asymmetric case yields empirically larger coverage based on the finite sample adjustment.
+The reason is due to the ``rounding effect'' of the ceiling function, which tends to push the empirical quantiles toward more extreme values, especially when $n$ is small.
 Since the asymmetric case deals with two separate quantiles, this effect is compounded, leading to a prediction set that empirically offers larger coverage.
-However, as we will see, symmetrically adjusted interval lengths may not always be shorter than asymmetric ones in the presence of bias.
+However, as we will see, symmetric interval lengths are not always shorter than asymmetric ones in the presence of bias.